valentijnnieman/SDL_OpenGL_boilerplate/README.md

 ## What does it use?
 Other than the SDL2 framework and OpenGL, this uses:
-- GLEW for handling OpenGL functions
+- GLAD for handling OpenGL functions
 - Assimp for importing .obj models
 - GLM for vectors, matrices, etc
 - SDL_Image for loading textures